 Our Supplier Code of Conduct, which mirrors the content of the Global Code of Conduct, establishes a foundation for the relationships that we create with suppliers.
-Within the Supplier Code of Conduct, AGCO requires suppliers to respect the human rights of their employees and the communities in which they operate as well as to comply with all relevant legislation, regulations and directives in the countries and communities in which they operate.
+Within the Supplier Code of Conduct, AGCO requires suppliers to respect the human rights enshrined in the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, the OECD Guidelines, and the fundamental rights in the eight core conventions of the International Labor Organization in their interactions with their employees and the communities in which they operate as well as to comply with all relevant legislation, regulations and directives in the countries and communities in which they operate.
 Suppliers must prohibit the use of forced labor and child labor and respect labor rights including non-discrimination, non-harassment and the right to collective bargaining and give workers, whether local or migrant, the right and the ability to leave employment when they choose.